mathgladiator/roslin/SPEC.md

 ## Top level

+The roslin schema starts with a singular root object.
 The root object has many fields: assets, search, forest, default, channels, and more.
 These root fields will be defined throughout the document.

 ## Assets

 The root field "assets" is an object providing a mapping of names (i.e. asset ids) to assets which the system can pre-load.
-An asset is an object with a required "url" string field, and "url" represents a file like an image, movie, svg, audio, nine-path image, etc. The "url" identifies the location of the asset's resource and may point to an online resource via HTTP or a local resource (using relative pathing).
+An asset is an object with a required "url" string field, and "url" represents a file like an image, movie, svg, audio, nine-patch image, etc. The "url" identifies the location of the asset's resource and may point to an online resource via HTTP or a local resource (using relative pathing).
 For convenience, an optional top level field called "search" provides an array to provide the runtime a path to search for the resources.
 The "url" must contain an extension to indicate the nature (image, animation, movie, audio) of the resource.

 Beyond mapping asset ids to files, the asset object is an opportunity to provide parameters on how that particular asset is to be used.
 For example, a nine-patch image requires four integer values as to how to slice the image up to scale.
 Similarly, a set of assets may share a file with different parameters so tile-maps and an image atlas may be used.